IvanIvanovv2002/Java-Spring-App-Cinema/README.md

 - **Lombok**: Gives shortcuts in OOP and makes the code more readable.
 - **Testing**: jUnit tests for the application
 - **Thymeleaf**: A templating engine for server-side rendering.
+- **Spring-Boot-Mail**: Configure the application to be able to send emails.
 ## Getting Started

 To run this application on your local machine, follow these steps: